Treatment of High-Risk Neuroblastoma

 - Radiation therapy to consolidate local control after surgical resection is often given.; [Level of evidence: 3iiA]

-- In stage 4 patients older than 18 months, it is controversial as to whether there is any advantage to gross-total resection of the primary tumor mass after chemotherapy.[20-23]
+- In stage 4 patients older than 18 months, it is controversial as to whether there is any advantage to gross-total resection of the primary tumor mass after chemotherapy.[23-26]

 The following are examples of national and/or institutional clinical trials that are currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-- COG-ANBL12P1 (NCT01798004) (Busulfan, Melphalan, and Stem Cell Transplant After Chemotherapy in Treating Patients With Newly Diagnosed High-Risk Neuroblastoma): The International Society of Paediatric Oncology European Neuroblastoma Group (SIOPEN) has shown that the busulfan/melphalan (BuMel) conditioning regimen is better than CEM (carboplatin, etoposide, melphalan).
-However it has not been used with the COG induction regimen.
-The primary objective of this study is to examine the toxicity profile of BuMel in the context of COG therapy, with specific focus on the incidence and severity of pulmonary and hepatic toxicity.
+- COG-ANBL12P1 (NCT01798004) (Busulfan, Melphalan, and SCT After Chemotherapy in Treating Patients With Newly Diagnosed High-Risk Neuroblastoma): Because busulfan/melphalan has not been used with the COG induction regimen, the primary objective of this study is to examine the toxicity profile of busulfan/melphalan in the context of COG therapy, with specific focus on the incidence and severity of pulmonary and hepatic toxicity.
+The outcome of this trial will influence the choice of preparative regimens used in the upcoming COG high-risk neuroblastoma trials.

-- COG-ANBL0032 (Isotretinoin With Monoclonal Antibody, Interleukin-2, and Sargramostim Following SCT in Treating Patients With Neuroblastoma): The COG is studying, now in a nonrandomized fashion, the use of monoclonal antibody therapy with GM-CSF and interleukin-2 combined with cis-retinoic acid following chemotherapy.
+- COG-ANBL0032 (Isotretinoin With Monoclonal Antibody, Interleukin-2, and Sargramostim Following SCT in Treating Patients With Neuroblastoma): The COG is studying, now in a nonrandomized fashion, the use of monoclonal antibody therapy with GM-CSF and interleukin-2 combined with isotretinoin following chemotherapy.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with neuroblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.